dullroar/ten-steps-to-linux-survival/README.md

 -   **In the beginning** - early 1970s, Nixon drags on, Watergate, Bell Labs, [Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) & [Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), [UNIX](https://en.wikipedia.org/wiki/History_of_Unix) is born.

--   **More trouble from Berkeley** - late 1970s, Carter, disco, Iran hostages, UC Berkely releases the [Berkeley Software Distribution](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) (BSD), a port based on the Bell Labs UNIX.
+-   **More trouble from Berkeley** - late 1970s, Carter, disco, Iran hostages, UC Berkeley releases the [Berkeley Software Distribution](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) (BSD), a port based on the Bell Labs UNIX.
 Let the forking begin!

 -   **UNIX goes commercial** - 1980s, Reagan, Iran Contra, *E.T.*, AT&T releases [System V](https://en.wikipedia.org/wiki/UNIX_System_V) as first commercial UNIX.
 From the same background as Bell Labs UNIX, System V evolved with subtle and not so subtle differences in approaches to command syntax, networking and much more.
 It is this release and AT&T's copyrights that are the basis of all the SCO-vs-Linux lawsuits 2-3 decades later.